-The Dodge-Fillmore-Olmsted Community Corrections Joint Powers Board adopts the annual budget on a basis consistent with generally accepted accounting principles (GAAP) for the General Fund.
+The Dodge-Fillmore-Olmsted Community Corrections adopts the annual budget on a basis consistent with accounting principles generally accepted in the United States of America (GAAP) for the General Fund.
 Amounts encumbered under the budgetary system for purchases to be made in the following year lapse at year-end and are adjusted into the following year's budget if expended.
 Unencumbered budgets also lapse at year-end.